Discover the Holy Land

 Talmudic Village of Katzrin

 A fascinating archaeological site that reconstructs daily life in a Jewish village from the Talmudic period (4th–7th centuries).
-The restored synagogue and reconstructed houses offer a unique window into the communities that preserved and transmitted the sacred texts.
+The restored synagogue and reconstructed houses offer a unique window into the life of communities that preserved and transmitted the sacred texts.

 Central Israel and Galilee